Call to Artists

 Payment for Application

-To ensure that the jury sees your entry, your non-refundable entry fee of $35.00 must be received in the Festival office no later than January 31, 2016.
+To ensure that the jury sees your entry, your non-refundable entry fee of $35.00 must be received in the Festival office no later than January 30, 2017.
 This fee covers up to 3 works and is payable upon submission.
 Artists whose work is not accepted for inclusion into the Special Exhibit may apply the fee to the Open Show.
-For information, see the Open Show Call to Artists.
+For information, see the Open Show Call to Artists (available after January 15).

 You may pay via PayPal or check.
 If you pay by check, mail your $35.00 check payable to Lake Oswego Festival of the Arts.
-Write your Entry Number and Chasing Paper on your check.
+Write your Entry Number and Beyond the Point on your check.
 Mail your check to:

 Lake Oswego Festival of the Arts